Character page for the Gundam Build Divers television series.

 le Chat Noir/Chat Noir Neo

-Gunpla: SD Knight Tallgeese, Wizard Nu Gundam, Kaku Ashtaron (past lineup), Shock Gundam, SG Gundam, SG Char Zaku, SG Nu Gundam and SG Sazabi (current lineup)
+Gunpla: SD Knight Tallgeese, Wizard Nu Gundam, Kaku (JiaXu) Ashtaron, LM314V23/24 Victory 2 Assault-Buster Gundam (past lineup); Shock Gundam, SG Gundam, SG Char's Zaku II, SG Nu Gundam and SG Sazabi (current lineup)

 Ayame's original Force, manning SD Gundams from different continuities.
 A combination of increasingly aggressive opponents and Tsukasa's machinations caused the Force to disintegrate, but Riku and Ayame's efforts in taking down Tsukasa and all Break Decal use inspired them to return to GBN and give it another go.
 The result — Chat Noir Neo, a new rookie team with a formidable amount of energy, and a few surprises of their own.